dib-lab/khmer/doc/user/choosing-table-sizes.rst

 The long version
 =====================

-khmer's scripts, at their heart, represents k-mers in a very memory efficient way by taking advantage of two data structures, `Bloom filters <http://en.wikipedia.org/wiki/Bloom_filter>`__ and `Count-Min Sketches <http://en.wikipedia.org/wiki/Count%E2%80%93min_sketch>`__, that are
+khmer's scripts, at their heart, represent k-mers in a very memory efficient way by taking advantage of two data structures, `Bloom filters <http://en.wikipedia.org/wiki/Bloom_filter>`__ and `Count-Min Sketches <http://en.wikipedia.org/wiki/Count%E2%80%93min_sketch>`__, that are